Unit Commitment Predictor With a Performance Guarantee: A Support Vector Machine Classifier: Overview of the Proposed UC predictor

 The second step exploits samples ($\mathbf{x}$,$\mathbf{y}$) to train a model for prediction.
 This model is in fact a set of \textit{binary classifiers} that provides us with a \textit{map function} in the form of $\mathbf{y} = \Phi(\mathbf{x})$.
 The goal is to learn what the function $\Phi(\cdot)$ is.
 By such a classifier, when developed, one can predict $\mathbf{y}$, i.e., the commitment of every conventional generator, when observing a new $\mathbf{x}$, without solving the UC problem.
 As mentioned earlier, we will use the predicted $\mathbf{y}$ to warm start the UC problem.
 One can hypothesize that efficient warm starting improves the branch-and-bound process and eventually accelerates the solution of an MISOCP solver.
 To develop each binary classifier, we use a support vector machine (SVM) technique.
-The reason for our choice is its convexity and having a continuous Liptchiz loss function, enabling us to tractably reformulate the more advanced versions of the classifier.
-We start with a linear SVM, and then generalize the classifier by adding a regularization term, ending up modeling the classifier as a distributionally robust optimization, providing us with a rigorous out-of-sample guarantee.
-We further improve the classifier by developing a kernelized SVM, aiming to avoid underfitting and being capable of learning in high-dimensional feature spaces.
+The reason for our choice is its convexity and having a continuous Lipschitz loss function, enabling us to tractably reformulate the more advanced versions of the classifier.
+We start with a linear SVM, and then generalize the classifier by adding a regularization term.
+This ends up in modeling classifier as a distributionally robust optimization, providing us with a rigorous out-of-sample guarantee.
+We further improve the classifier by developing a kernelized SVM, aiming to avoid under-fitting and being capable of learning in high-dimensional feature spaces.

 The third step uses predicted strategies $\mathbf{y}$.
 If the underlying strategy is desirable, it is used as a decision for the commitment of conventional units --- therefore, no need to solve the UC problem.
 Otherwise, it is used as a warm start to solve the UC problem.
 By desirability, we refer to the solution feasibility and prediction loss guarantee.
-If the prediction is not desirable due to infeasibility, we first recover a feasible solution from the sampled strategies to the infeasible one using the K-nearest neighbor approach, and then use it as a warm start to the original UC problem.
+If the prediction is undesirable due to infeasibility, we first recover a feasible solution from the sampled strategies to the infeasible one using a heuristic approach, and then use it as a warm start to the original UC problem.